Sydney to Kosciuszko

 Watch this space.
-There will be a couple of cars going back to Canberra and one to Sydney.
+There will be a couple of cars going back – one to Canberra and one on to Sydney.
 Depending on numbers we will seek volunteers to help or we may beg, borrow or steal a mini-bus and trailer to get riders and bikes back to Canberra and Sydney.
 The only public transport from Jindabyne seems to be a Countrylink bus on Monday morning at 8:20.

 For more information please email Robin Brown at email@example.com